-All large external metal structures attached to a caravan or motorhome (e.g. air conditioners) should be bonded to the chassis using at least 6 AWG cable.
+All large external metal structures attached to a travel trailer or motorhome (e.g. air conditioners) should be bonded to the chassis using at least 6 AWG cable.

 These work by dissipating ‘electrical charge’ built up where the voltage difference does not become high enough to attract a ‘step leader’.
 They work best if they have a point at the top.
 That point concentrates and assists charge dissipation.
 A lightning rod is well worth having in lightning-prone areas – such as the Kimberley.

 Lightning seeks the straightest path.
-To reduce lightning risk in caravans keep any such earthing cable as straight as possible and routed well away from where people may be.
+To reduce lightning risk in travel trailers keep any such earthing cable as straight as possible and routed well away from where people may be.

-For those seriously interested in lightning risk in caravans, the Standards reference is AS/NZS 1768:2007.
+For those seriously interested in lightning risk in travel trailers, the Standards reference is AS/NZS 1768:2007.

-The topic of electrics and caravans generally is covered in depth in my book Caravan & Motorhome Electrics.
-That of solar for cabins, camper trailers, caravans and motorhomes is in Solar That Really Works!.
+The topic of electrics and travel trailers generally is covered in depth in my book Caravan & Motorhome Electrics.
+That of solar for cabins, camper trailers, travel trailers and motorhomes is in Solar That Really Works!.
 That for larger home and property systems is in Solar Success.
 My other books are the Caravan & Motorhome Book, and the Camper Trailer Book.
 For information about the author please Click on Bio.